 Where are the Taipei City visitor information centers located?
 What kind of services do they provide?

-There are twelve visitor information centers in Taipei.
+There are 13 visitor information centers in Taipei.
 The centers offer a variety of information to help you make the most out of your visit, including brochures, books, maps, tour suggestions, web searches, and other resources on accommodations, events, scenic sites, shopping and dining.
 For more information on individual visitor information centers, check out the Taipei Visitor Information Center page under the Travel Service tab.

 I'm planning on visiting Taipei within the next few months.
 Where can I find out about upcoming festivals and other major events?